statisticalbiotechnology/dsbook/dsbook/unsupervised/PCAofCarcinomas.md

 lusc = tcga.get_expression_data(my_path + "../data/lusc_tcga_pan_can_atlas_2018.tar.gz", 'https://cbioportal-datahub.s3.amazonaws.com/lusc_tcga_pan_can_atlas_2018.tar.gz',"data_mrna_seq_v2_rsem.txt")
 ```

-We now merge the datasets, and see too that we only include transcripts that are measured in all the carcinomas with an count larger than 0.
+We now merge the datasets, and see too that we only include transcripts that are measured in all the carcinomas with an expression estimate larger than 0.

 ```{code-cell} ipython3
 combined = pd.concat([lusc, luad], axis=1, sort=False)